google/santa/Docs/development/building.md

 # Building

 Santa makes use of [rake](https://ruby.github.io/rake/) for building and testing Santa.
 All of the [releases](https://github.com/google/santa/releases) are made using this same process.
 Santa's releases are codesigned with Google's KEXT signing certificate.
-This allows Santa to be loaded with SIP fully enabled. macOS 10.13+ will most likely require user consent, even when signed with Google's KEXT signing certificate.
+This allows Santa to be loaded with SIP fully enabled.

 #### Cloning